 Work permit as an employee

-This is the case in which you don’t want to start your own company but work for a company in the Spanish territory.
+In this situation, you are hired by a company in Spain.
 In Spanish, this permit is called “por cuenta ajena”.

 You will just need to get a job offer and you will be granted the permit to work.
 As we have just mentioned, as the situation of unemployment is not considered, the procedure is really simple and nearly every job position will work.